 10. Use a strong yet comfortable Bed

 If your bed is a low quality one then obviously you can't sleep well on it, you may have pain in body and wake up feeling tired.
-Moreover, if your weight is more than usual then a person like you might have a fear of bed rekt during sleep, so better to have a strong bed along with a bed frame for heavy person (check these recommended ones) and a comfortable and soft mattress.
+Moreover, if your weight is more than usual then a person like you might have a fear of bed rekt during sleep, so better to have a strong bed along with a bed frame for heavy person and a comfortable and soft mattress.

 11. Avoid heavy meals when it is late